ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/02-linked-lists.md

 Now we want to add the new node to the rear instead of in the front.
 The important thing to remember is that the "old" rear has to be updated too.
-So we first have to point the current rear to the new node, and then we can rassign the rear to the new node.
+So we first have to point the current rear to the new node, and then we can reassign the rear to the new node.

     enqueue(queue, value):
         newRear = new Node(value, null)